How To Easily Fix BSOD "SYSTEM_SERVICE_EXCEPTION" Error On Windows 10?

 A graphics (video) driver is the software that allows your operating system and programs to use your computer graphics hardware.
 Updated graphics drivers are important and often deliver better performance.
 Driver updates typically provide bug fixes and compatibility with newer software.

 This "SYSTEM_SERVICE_EXCEPTION" error might be caused by outdated, faulty or incorrect drivers.
 In this case, you need to get updated/new drivers for your hardware.
-There is an easy way to do this automatically with Driver Easy program: it automatically finds the latest, correct drivers for your system, including the network adapter driver.
-You can look for the correct driver manually, but using this program saves time and is less error prone when choosing a driver for your graphics device.
-Download Driver Easy from here.
+There is an easy way to do this automatically with Snappy Driver Installer.
+You will need a computer with a working internet connection in order to download it.

 You can also update your drivers manually but you will need a computer with a working internet connection or to have your drivers in USB drive.
 Go to your device manufacturer website and download the latest driver for your graphics card, copy that driver into your USB drive.
 Go to Device Manager (type "device manager" in Search and open it).
 Expand your video hardware device section, select your driver and right-click on it, then choose "Update Driver".